andrew/ultimate-awesome/README.md

 - [awesome-References](https://github.com/sbywww/awesome-References) - 개발하면서 참고한 자료를 정리한 공간입니다.
 - [awesome-signs](https://github.com/serious-games-darmstadt/awesome-signs) - This repository represents an overview of our research in sign language recognition.
 Some of the linked repositories are private, so please contact me if there is interest in this data.
 - [awesome-kvs](https://github.com/sks147/awesome-kvs) - ⚡ A curated list of Key Value Stores and Databases .
-- [awesome-toolkit](https://github.com/snoopy1866/awesome-toolkit) - A list of awesome toolkits for self-use.
 - [awesome-development](https://github.com/srault95/awesome-development) - L'essentiel du développement logiciel.
 - [Awesome-GithubRepos](https://github.com/Sunilrai486/Awesome-GithubRepos) - This repo contains the list of awesome repo present in GitHub.
 A tribute to the freely available awesome educational resources.
 - [python-awesome](https://github.com/superdev7/python-awesome) - A curated list of awesome Python frameworks, libraries, software and resources.